Tuition & Fees

 |Griff Choice (minimum deposit)||$5.00|

 A detailed description of each plan may be obtained from the Student Records & Financial Services Center.
-Freshmen in Bosch, Frisch, or Dugan must be on Griffin A, B, or C. Upperclassmen in Bosch, Frisch or Dugan must be on at least the Mega Block Plan.
+Freshmen residents must be on Griffin A, B, or C. Sophomores in Bosch, Frisch or Dugan must be on at least the Mega Block Plan.
+Juniors and seniors in Bosch, Frisch or Dugan must be on at least the Super Griff Buck Plan.
 Resident students not in Bosch, Frisch or Dugan, and commuter students, may choose any meal plan option.
 If a meal plan is purchased in the fall semester, it will automatically be re-billed in the spring semester, unless changed during the first week of the spring semester.

 Certain courses require additional fees that are associated with equipment, supplies, or specific activities within those courses.
 Some standard fees are listed below, although additional classes may also have fees associated with them (including travel).